astutus/olimp.run/src/content/post/ai/kai-fu-lee/chapter6-reflection.md

 At the time, I still felt safe in my "knowledge worker" bubble.
 Even as automation crept into IT and digital workflows, I thought my skill set was too specialized, too complex to be replaced.

 That illusion collapsed in 2024 when I saw what GPT-4 could do — and how fast it got there.
+The last mindblowing moment for me was realizing how good GPT and Claude are at psychology (I always treated these tools dismissively in this aspect).
 Suddenly, it wasn't just others whose jobs were on the line.
 It was mine.
 And probably yours too.

 ## 🧪 Forget AGI.
 The real crisis is already here.